 If she cancels on me three times in a row, no matter how attracted I am, it’s time to move on.
 I’ve never seen anything positive come from trying a fourth time.

 The reason I actually stick to this one?
 Flip the situation around.
 If a woman invited you out on a date and you canceled the first two times, you’d feel pretty bad, right?
 If you’re really into her, you’re going to do whatever you have to on the third chance to make that date happen.
-But if she’s canceling on that third one too, it’s pretty clear there’s no genuine interest.
-There are plenty of other fish in the sea and other such cliches.
+But if she cancels on that third one too, it’s pretty clear there’s no genuine interest.
+There is plenty of other fish in the sea and other such cliches.

 “No problem.
 Honestly, you don’t seem that interested so I kind of expected it.
-If you want to meet up sometime you can let me know, otherwise, I’ll leave you to your own devices.”
+If you want to meet up some time you can let me know, otherwise, this isn't going to work out.”

 It’s upfront and honest without being mean or getting angry.
 We’re both adults and there’s no reason I can’t be respectful while also letting her know where I stand.